Get monthly email updates when I add new resources to our Family Action Toolkits

 [Featured Image Description: Book cover for ‘Lila and the Crow’]

 Every day, I see comments from friends, family, and even readers like this:

 “I’m waffling between educating my white kids about all the terrible things that happen to children of color and protecting them from the truth.
 They’re so young.
 I don’t want them to be traumatized.”

 This choice about what to tell our kids and when – is a privilege.

-Those of us with daughters, children of color, and disabled kids have no choice but to teach our children about discrimination and violence – so they can survive.
+Those of us with daughters, children of color, and children with disabilitiess have no choice but to teach our children about discrimination and violence – so they can survive.

-My son is prone to meltdowns when he’s overwhelmed.
+My kid is prone to meltdowns when he’s overwhelmed.
 Now that he’s in kindergarten, I worry every day he’ll be expelled, arrested, or killed by police.